rancher/docs/content/rancher/v2.x/en/backups/v2.0.x-v2.4.x/restore/rke-restore/_index.md

 Alternatively you can re-use the existing nodes after clearing Kubernetes and Rancher configurations.
 This will destroy the data on these nodes.
 See [Node Cleanup]({{<baseurl>}}/rancher/v2.x/en/faq/cleaning-cluster-nodes/) for the procedure.

+You must restore each of your etcd nodes to the same snapshot.
+Copy the snapshot you're using from one of your nodes to the others before running the `etcd snapshot-restore` command.

 > **IMPORTANT:** Before starting the restore make sure all the Kubernetes services on the old cluster nodes are stopped.
 We recommend powering off the nodes to be sure.

 ### 2. Place Snapshot